Podcastindex-org/docs-api/README.md

 \*\*This call requires a read-write api key.

-This call adds a podcast to the index using it's itunes id.
+This call adds a podcast to the index using its itunes id.
 If a feed already exists, it will be noted in the response.

 -----